Information Relaxation and Dual Formulation of Controlled Markov Diffusions: Controlled Markov Diffusions and Its Dual Representation

 The optimization problem inside the conditional expectation in (\ref{weak_duality}) is the counterpart of (\ref{inner_opt}) in the context of controlled Markov diffusions: an entire path of $\textbf{w}$ is known beforehand (i.e., \emph{perfect information relaxation}), and the objective function depends on a specific trajectory of $\textbf{w}$.
 Therefore, it is a deterministic and path-dependent optimal control problem parameterized by \textbf{w}.
-We also call it an \emph{inner optimization problem}, and the expectation term on the right hand side of (\ref{weak_duality}) is a \emph{dual bound} on the value function $V(0,x)$. \cite{davis1992deterministic, davis1989anticipative, davis1991anticipative} have conducted a series of research on this problem under the name ``anticipative stochastic control''; in particular, one of the special cases they have considered is $h=0$, which means the future information is accessed without any penalty. \cite{davis1992deterministic} characterized this reward due to the perfect information relaxation by a PDE.
-We would expect that the dual bound associated with zero penalty can be very loose as that in MDPs.
-Suppose the inner optimization problem can be solved by some technique.
-Then the evaluation of the dual bound is well suited to Monte Carlo simulation: we can generate a sample path of $\textbf{w}$ and solve the inner optimization problem in (\ref{weak_duality}), the solution of which is a high-biased estimator of $V(0,x)$.
+We also call it an \emph{inner optimization problem}, and the expectation term on the right hand side of (\ref{weak_duality}) is a \emph{dual bound} on the value function $V(0,x)$.
+References \cite{davis1992deterministic, davis1989anticipative, davis1991anticipative} have conducted a series of research on this problem under the name of ``anticipative stochastic control''.
+In particular, one of the special cases they have considered is $h=0$, which means the future information is accessed without any penalty; \cite{davis1992deterministic} characterized the value of the perfect information relaxation.
+We would expect that the dual bound associated with the zero penalty can be very loose as that in MDPs.
+The evaluation of the dual bound is well suited to Monte Carlo simulation: we can generate a sample path of $\textbf{w}$ and solve the inner optimization problem in (\ref{weak_duality}), the solution of which is a high-biased estimator of $V(0,x)$.

 An interesting case is when we choose